Why Quitting Smoking Is So Hard (The Science)

 If you’ve ever tried to quit smoking and failed, you probably blamed yourself.
 Willpower.
 Discipline.
 Motivation.
 You told yourself you just didn’t want it enough.
 Here’s what the neuroscience actually says: you were fighting one of the most sophisticated addiction mechanisms in pharmacology, and the odds were stacked against you before you even started.

 Nicotine addiction isn’t a character flaw.
-It’s an engineered neurochemical trap — and once you understand the machinery, you’ll stop blaming yourself and start building a strategy that actually accounts for what your brain is doing.
+It’s an engineered neurochemical trap.
+Once you understand the machinery, you’ll stop blaming yourself and start building a strategy that actually accounts for what your brain is doing.

 The 10-Second Hijack